Korean Culture Guide

 Understanding Korean pop culture helps your language learning.
 Common phrases from dramas, fan culture, and entertainment vocabulary.

-- •화이팅 (hwaiting) = "fighting/you can do it" — universal encouragement
+- •화이팅 (hwaiting) = "fighting/you can do it," a universal encouragement

 - •오빠 (oppa) has different meanings depending on context